zhong-j-yu/rekex/doc/UsersGuide.md

     static final PegParser<JsonValue> parser = new MyJsonParser();

 A `PegParser` is stateless, safe to be shared and invoked concurrently.
-Meanwhile, the constructor is also lightweight, so don't refrain from creating new instances on demand.
+Meanwhile, the constructor is lightweight, so don't refrain from creating new instances on demand either.

 ## ParseResult